crypto101/book/complete-cryptosystems.rst

 encryption.

-The most common algorithm used to compress both HTTP and TLS:cite:`rfc3749:tlscompression` is called DEFLATE.
+The most common algorithm used to compress both HTTP and TLS :cite:`rfc3749:tlscompression` is called DEFLATE.
 The exact mechanics of DEFLATE aren't too important, but the important feature is that byte sequences that occur more than once can be efficiently stored.
 When a byte sequence recurs [32]_, instead of